uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-php-postgresql.rst

 Glad-I-Was-Here (PHP, Postgresql)
 =================================

-This version of the Glad-I-Was-Here guestbook app uses Postgresql instead of MySQL as its database.
-If you have not already read through the :doc:`PHP/MySQL version <gladiwashere>` of Glad-I-Was-Here, we recommend you do so first.
+This version of the Glad-I-Was-Here guestbook app also uses PHP, but chooses Postgresql instead of MySQL as its database.

-We use this version of Glad-I-Was-Here to illustrate how to package web apps for UBOS that use a Postgresql database.
-Its functionality and appearance is identical to the :doc:`PHP/MySQL version <gladiwashere>`.
+If you have not already read through the :doc:`PHP/MySQL version <gladiwashere-php-mysql>` of Glad-I-Was-Here, we recommend you do so first as we'll only discuss things in this section that were not covered before.

 To obtain the source code: